hippiehunter/dblbook/src/common/variables.md

 >     -   [ ] They are stored locally.
 >     -   [ ] They are stored on the stack.
 >     -   [ ] They are stored globally.
-> 7. What data containers in DBL can hold multiple related data items of various types?
+> 7. Which data containers in DBL can hold multiple related data items of various types?
 >     -   [ ] Functions
 >     -   [ ] Groups
 >     -   [ ] Records
 >     -   [ ] Variables
-> 8. True or False: It's mandatory to put 'endrecord' at the end of a record declaration in DBL.
+> 8. True or false: It's mandatory to put ENDRECORD at the end of a record declaration in DBL.